colomoto/colomoto-conda/README.md

 ======================

-See https://conda.io/miniconda.html to doanload and install conda.
+See https://conda.io/miniconda.html to download and install conda.

-Inside your conda environment, use "conda install -c colomoto colomoto" to install all tools and the Jupyter notebook.
+Inside your conda environment, use "conda install -c bioconda -c colomoto colomoto" to install all tools and the Jupyter notebook.

 Build conda packages